drbarq/scootersleuth-mod-2/README.md

 # 🛴🕵🏻‍♂️ Scooter Sleuth 🛴🕵🏻‍♀️

 We put a man on the moon but still need to switch between apps to find the closest electric scooter.
 Not anymore!!
-Sooter Sleuth aggregates scooter share apps into one google maps rendered based on the users location.
+Sooter Sleuth aggregates scooter share apps into one map rendered based on the users location and available scooters.

 ## PREREQUISITES & INSTALLATION